btedev/TowerOfSwift/README.md

 ## Submission for [Coder Night 2014-06](http://www.meetup.com/CoderNight/events/187545552/)

-This is my first attempt at Swift.
-My solution for the [Tower of Hanoi puzzle](http://en.wikipedia.org/wiki/Tower_of_Hanoi) uses a simple iterative solution.
-My goal wasn't to implement an elegant algorithm as much as play around with Swift.
+This is my first Swift program.
+I initially implemented this solution for the [Tower of Hanoi puzzle](http://en.wikipedia.org/wiki/Tower_of_Hanoi) using an iterative approach, then a recursive one.
+My goal was primarily to learn about Swift.

+### Building and Running

+Unfortunately for now, you need XCode 6 Beta to build and run the tests and program, which requires an iOS developer subscription.
+Since there may not be any other members who can build and test my code, I'll be glad to talk about it if the group wants me to.

+This was built using XCode 6 Beta 2.
+Run the tests via ⌘U, run the app via ⌘R.

+### Issue: Array is pass-by-value

 The biggest problem I ran into was getting used to Array being implemented as a struct instead of a class, which means it's passed by value instead of by